Canyons of the Ancients National Monument - Visitor Center and Museum | Colorado

 Other accessible features of the Museum include a 120-seat auditorium, where movies about the cultural history of the site are screened; a large special exhibit room with rotating exhibits and push-button door openers; and a meeting room, called the Lowry Room, displaying the work of the current artist in residence.

 Trail to the Escalante Pueblo.
 A ½-mile, 3-feet-wide trail leads from the Visitor Center and Museum to the Pueblo.
-At the beginning of the trail, there are 2 ramadas covering picnic tables that sit on concrete pads and have inset legs allowing wheelchair users to pull up to the ends.
+At the beginning of the trail, there are 2 ramadas covering picnic tables that sit on concrete pads and can accommodate wheelchair users.

 The trail has a moderately steep slope, switchbacks, and concrete pull-outs.
 There are also interpretive signs and several benches without arms.